 ← All Projects

-Bath Rover Team - Robotic Arm
+Team Bath Roving - Robotic Arm

 Technical Lead for the robotic arm subsystem competing in the European Rover Challenge